 2. The Lego Mindstorms EV3 Laboratory – Build, program, and experiment with five wicked cool robots!

-There are also centers that offer Lego Mindstorms Workshops if you want a
+There are also centers that offer workshops if you want more guidance:

 - The X-Factory (Bangsar Village II, Great Eastern Mall)